 If you have a baby on the way and are planning to breastfeed, it’s important to start strong to ensure long-term success.
-Donna Sinnott (affectionately known as “Boob Donna”), EmmaWell's Managing Director of Lactation, knows the stumbling blocks that breastfeeding moms often face out of the gate and understands intimately how to overcome them.
+Donna Sinnott, IBCLC (affectionately known as “Boob Donna”), knows the stumbling blocks that breastfeeding moms often face out of the gate and understands intimately how to overcome them.
 Read on for some of Donna’s catchy, resourceful tips to make breastfeeding a positive experience for both you and your baby, starting from birth.

 Instead of focusing on a far-off target like six months or a full year, set your sights on getting to the two-week mark after your baby’s delivery.
 By setting manageable, bite-sized goals, it’ll be easier to handle the transition to breastfeeding and new motherhood.
 Once you’ve overcome any feeding challenges and you’ve made it to two weeks, you can expand your goal to two months.
 Beyond that, you should feel proud of your accomplishment and capable of continuing your breastfeeding bond as long as you’d like.

 “Any breastmilk for any period of time in the first 365 days is fabulous.”